noahehall/theBookOfNoah/0current/languages/javascript/react.md

 - _useEffect_

-  - for dat afetching, subscriptions, changing dom elements, i.e any side asynchronous side effect
+  - for data fetching, subscriptions, changing dom elements, i.e any side asynchronous side effect
   - runs on every render soo make sure to:
     - add used vars in the dependency array
     - use an if condition before invoking side effect logic